Vaishnavi-ambati/Sudoku-Solver-with-Deep-Learning/README.md

 numpy
 sklearn

-If you are using the UI code, you should update the path of the Tesseract OCR in the code and run the main.py using 'streamlit run main.py' command.
+If you are using the Streamlit UI code, you should update the path of the Tesseract OCR in the code and run the main.py using 'streamlit run main.py' command.

 Note:
 This project can be implemented using two ways.